 The internal to external assessment ratio shall be 1:3, for both courses with or without practical.
-There shall be a maximum of 75 marks for external evaluation and maximum of 25 marks for internal evaluation.
+For courses without practical, there shall be a maximum of 75 marks for external evaluation and maximum of 25 marks for internal evaluation.
+For courses with practical, generally external evaluation shall be for a maximum of 60 marks and internal evaluation for 20 marks.
+Both internal and external evaluation shall be carried out in the mark system and the marks are to be rounded to the nearest integer.